Test prep · Common Entrance

 The independent-school entry landscape

-Confirm requirements directly with each school you're applying to — the test mix has real implications for preparation timing.
+Confirm requirements directly with each school you're applying to; the test mix has real implications for preparation timing.

 The ISEB Common Pre-Test

-Adaptive: harder questions appear if earlier ones are answered correctly.
+Online adaptive test sat under timed conditions, typically at the child's primary school or at the receiving school.
+Four sections cover English (comprehension, grammar, language use), Maths (KS2-level arithmetic and reasoning), Verbal Reasoning (language-based pattern recognition), and Non-Verbal Reasoning (visual and spatial pattern recognition).
+Harder questions appear if earlier ones are answered correctly.
 Results feed into school admissions; receiving schools then typically invite shortlisted candidates to assessment days, interviews, or further written work.

 Common Entrance 13+

+Sat in Year 8, typically May or June.
+English covers comprehension and continuous writing.
+Maths is split into calculator and non-calculator papers.
+Science is a single paper covering Biology, Chemistry, and Physics basics.
+Optional papers can include French, Latin (Levels 1, 2, or 3 by difficulty), History, Geography, Religious Studies, Spanish, German, and Greek; schools' minimum-paper requirements vary.
 Each paper is marked by the receiving school.
 Schools have different pass thresholds and weight subjects differently.
-Some schools also require sample written work, an interview, and / or a school visit-day assessment.
+Some schools also require sample written work, an interview, or a school visit-day assessment.

 What tutoring usually focuses on